RedHatGov/fips-openjdk-rhel/README.md

 ### User-specific NSS configuration
 Java processes can specify overrides to the global `java.security` policy when the `security.overridePropertiesFile` property in the global policy file is set to `true`.
+This change enables each individual java process on a host to tailor their own java.security policy.
+Likewise, it simplifies patching and updates if no changes are made to the global `java.security` policy file.

 The java command line option

     -Djava.security.properties=your-override-file

-will override specific global policy settings with your specific properties.
+will override global policy settings with your specific properties.
 If you use the same command line option with two equal signs

     -Djava.security.properties==your-override-file